Adam Morgan (politician)

-Adam M. Morgan (born April 26, 1989) is an American politician, attorney, composer, filmmaker and president of Majesty Music.
+Adam M. Morgan (born April 26, 1989) is an American politician, attorney, composer, radio personality, and president of Majesty Music.

+Morgan is the brother of Alan Morgan, who also serves in the South Carolina State House from the 18th District.

 Early life

 Morgan was born in Dallas, Texas, to Timothy and Michele Morgan.
 He graduated with a bachelor's degree from Bob Jones University in 2011, where he served as the student body president.
 He then graduated with a Juris Doctor (J.D.) from University of South Carolina School of Law in 2015, and became a member of the South Carolina Bar.

 Political career

 Morgan was a member of the South Carolina House of Representatives from the 20th District, serving from November 2018 to November 2024.
 He represented the Eastside of Greenville, South Carolina in the Upstate of South Carolina.
 He is a member of the Republican Party.

 In 2021 Morgan was elected as the Founding Chairman of the South Carolina Freedom Caucus He also served on the House Legislative Oversight and Education and Public Works Committees.